richdodd/platform/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+To install elm packages used in the elm project:

+  * Navigate to assets folder
+  * Install packages for elm `elm-package install`

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## Learn more